-To create a chart go to the Charts page and click on "+ New Chart".
-A popup window will open where you can provide a name for this new chart.
-The chart name is unique to each owner of the chart so different team members can have the same name for different charts without conflict.
+The chart name is unique to each owner of the chart so different team members can use the same name for different charts without conflict.

 Loggly supports several different chart types so data can be displayed the way you want.